 Pycnoporus sanguineus (L.: Fr.)
 Murr.
 Red Polypore

 Schizophyllum commune is named for its split gills.
 Due to its unique lengthwise split or grooved gills it is placed in its own family: Schizophyllaceae.
 It is globally distributed and eaten in East Asia.
 Also there is a fair amount of research indicating medicinal value.
 Dec.
 22, 2007, Kapa'a, Kauai, Hawaii. © Daniel Winkler

-Pycnoporus sanguineus is a poisonous pan-tropical white-rot fungus that recycles lignin.
+Pycnoporus sanguineus is a pan-tropical white-rot fungus that recycles lignin.
 It is used as a a febrifuge to reduce a high fever in traditional medecines in the Amazon.
-Its unique color helps identifying it.
+Its unique color makes identifyication easy.
 This picture shows the Red Polypore growing out of dead hardwood from above (right).
-On the left, the hymenium, the spore bearing porous underside a turned-over conk (left).
+On the left, the hymenium, the spore bearing porous underside is turned-over resting on a conk (left).
 Dec.
 27, 2007, Kapoho near Hilo, East Hawaii, Hawaii. © Daniel Winkler

 The Fan Jelly, Dacryopinax spathularia (Schw.:Fr.)
 G.W.
 Martin feeds of dead wood.
 In China this tiny Fan Jelly is eaten just as much as its better known relative Tremella mesenterica, the Witch's Butter.
 The latter I had the doubtful fortune to taste in a Chinese eatery in Tibet.
 I found it very bland and I have no intention to pick it for the table.
 Dec 29, 2007, Kehena, Pahoa, East Hawaii ("Big Island") © Daniel Winkler

 The beautiful "Golden Scruffy" or "Golden Tuft", Cyptotrama asprata (Berkeley & M. A. Curtis) Redhead & Ginns is a small gilled wood decayer, formerly classified as a Collybia.
 Jan 1, 2008, MacKenzie Park, Pahoa, East Hawaii ("Big Island") © Daniel Winkler

 Desjardin, D.E.; Hemmes, D.E.
 2002.
 Mushrooms of Hawaii: An Identification Guide, Ten Speed Press, 1-212.